Commons Entry 10 of 25

 Training Successors

 A voluntary association that cannot survive its current leaders is not yet healthy.
 The mark of stewardship is succession.
-Good members document processes, explain reasoning, invite younger or newer people into meaningful work, and give responsibility before crisis forces it.
+Good members document processes, explain reasoning, invite younger or newer people into real work, and give responsibility before crisis forces it.
 They do not make themselves indispensable as a way to feel important.

 Training successors requires patience.
 New people will make mistakes.
 They will not know the history.
 They may change practices that older members value.
 But an association that refuses renewal becomes a museum of its own earlier usefulness.